 For example, McDonald’s Corporation reported the following figures for the fiscal year ending December 31, 2016:

 The net debt to EBITDA ratio for McDonald’s is calculated as follows:

 Download the Free Template

 Enter your name and email in the form below and download the free net deb to EBITDA ratio template now!

-A low ratio of net debt/EBITDA is preferred by analysts as it indicates that the company is not excessively indebted and should be able to repay its debt obligations.
-Conversely, if the net debt/EBITDA is high, it indicates that a company is heavily burdened with debt.
+A low net debt to EBITDA ratio is generally preferred by analysts, as it indicates that the company is not excessively indebted and should be able to repay its debt obligations.
+Conversely, if the net debt to EBITDA ratio is high, it indicates that a company is heavily burdened with debt.
 That situation would lower the company’s credit rating and investors would, therefore, require higher yields on bonds to compensate for the higher default risk.
 For McDonald’s Corporation, Standard & Poor’s (S&P) assigned a credit rating of BBB+, Moody’s assigned a credit rating of Baa1, and Fitch assigned a credit rating of BBB:

 Source: Information compiled on Capital IQ in 2018.

-Generally, a net debt to EBITDA ratio above 4 or 5 is considered high and is seen as a red flag causes concern for rating agencies, investors, creditors, and analysts.
-However, the ratio varies depending on specific industries, as each industry differs greatly in capital requirements.
+Generally, a net debt to EBITDA ratio above 4 or 5 is considered high and is seen as a red flag that causes concern for rating agencies, investors, creditors, and analysts.
+However, the ratio varies signficantly between industries, as each industry differs greatly in capital requirements.
 As a result, it is best used to compare companies in the same industry.
-Typically, in a loan agreement made between the company and a lender, the company must remain at a certain net debt to EBITDA ratio.
+In a loan agreement between the company and a lender, the lender often requires the company to remain below a certain net debt to EBITDA ratio.